OML-Team/open-metric-learning/pipelines/README.md

 Note, we use [Hydra](https://hydra.cc/docs/intro/) as a config parser.
 One of its abilities is to change part of the config from a command line, as showed above.

-## How to set up work with Pipelines?

-The recommended way is the following:
-1. Install OML: `pip install open-metric-learning`
-2. Go to Pipeline's page and copy the needed `.py` script and its `.yaml` to your working directory.
-3. Run script via command line.

 ## Building blocks of Pipelines